visgence/portcullis/README.md

 ##Users

-There are a few Users already loaded into the system once installation is complete.
+There are a few Users that get loaded into the system once installation is complete for demonstration purposes.

-The usernames are:
-- auth@example.com
+- "auth@example.com"
-- normal@example.com
+- "normal@example.com"

 The password for both are 'password'

-auth@example.com is a super user and has privileges for everything in the web application while normal@example.com is not.
+"auth@example.com" is a super user and has privileges for everything in the web application while "normal@example.com" is not.
 The normal user is restricted to its own data in the system.